pacocoursey/styled-jsx-system/README.md

 #### More style props

-To support more of Styled System's style props, add them to the second argument of the HOC:
+To support more of styled-system's style props, add them to the second argument of the HOC:

 ```js
 import { space, typography, color } from 'styled-system'